 It was early 2012 when my Uncle John Rapp (my mother’s brother) died; a memorial was scheduled in his honor for the following July.
 It was to be held at the Rapp family farm in Rockford.
 My brother Phil, my mother and I agreed to meet in Indiana then and to first revisit our hometown of Terre Haute.
 It was the first time we’d all been there together since our family moved away almost fifty years earlier.
 We then planned to drive to Rockford to participate in the memorial for our Uncle John.
 Since my mother was 94 years old then, we knew that this might well be “the last round-up” for the three of us in Indiana.

 After a fulfilling time together in Terre Haute, we traveled to Seymour in time to participate in an evening gathering of family and friends at the Seymour Country Club.
-The following day, the memorial was held at Hemphill Hill, a significant landmark on the Rapp farm.
-Afterwards we attended a reception hosted at the childhood home of my mother and Uncle John.
+The following day, the memorial was held at Hemphill Hill, a landmark on the Rapp farm.
+Afterwards we attended a reception at the childhood home of my mother and Uncle John.
 It was hosted by the current owner of the house and our friend, Richard Mellencamp, and his family.
 Following the reception Phil and I made arrangements to meet Richard the next morning for nine holes of golf at Seymour Country Club.
 Following golf, we would depart and return to our respective homes in New Mexico and Minnesota.

 It’s important to understand that Phil and I were always very different from each other.
 Tracing back into childhood we shared few common interests—except for golf.
 This timeless game was our most powerful and consistent link.
 I didn’t have much involvement with golf as a player during the final years of my career at the university, but Phil and I would still often discuss the professional game and other aspects.
 When I returned to playing golf again in 2010 after my retirement, I asked Phil to be my “coach” and advise me about upgrading my equipment and other improvements to bring my game into the modern era.
-He accepted this new role with enthusiasm, and during the two years before we came together in Seymour for our uncle’s memorial, Phil had pretty much gotten me back into the flow.
+He accepted this new role with enthusiasm, and during the two years before we came together in Seymour for our uncle’s memorial, Phil had pretty much gotten me back into the flow of the game.

 We met Richard early the following morning.
 Phil and Richard shared one golf cart and I took another.
 I was amused by their banter during the round as they relived experiences they had shared over the twenty years of their friendship.
-Phil’s role as my coach also came into it too on one hole when I faced an especially difficult shot:
+Phil’s role as my coach also came into play too on one hole when I faced an especially difficult shot:

 “You need to hit a ‘flop shot’, Steve,” he called to me from a distance.